usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ## Prose

 Prose may ordinarily appear anywhere in a control, subcontrol, or part, or at a higher level.
 OSCAL prose elements echo HTML semantics, although they are deliberately and specifically a narrow subset of HTML element types.
+This is intended to be the bare minimum of stripped down text as is appropriate for control documentation.
+Graphics, diagrams, and tables are all out of scope for OSCAL (although arbitrary feature sets can always be modeled as nested parts).

 Among prose elements, p elements in particular are of interest in that they may be constrained by declarations like other control components – although this may not often be as useful as imposing constraints over properties and parts.
 Frequently, a part organization will be used to assign prose to specific known "sections" or "components" of a control (modeled as part or subcontrol).